-WHAT TO FIX’s Meta Monetization Archive is the world’s first Monetization Archive prototype.
-It is a fully searchable compilation of Meta’s own partner-publisher disclosures, backed up since 2019.
+WHAT TO FIX’s Meta Monetization Archive is the world’s only searchable archive of Meta’s partner-publisher disclosures, backed up since 2019.

 Platforms: